-World 5000-metre champion Eamonn Coghlan was badly bitten by a dog when he came to the aid of a woman who was being accosted by youths on Dublin's north side.
+World 5000 metre champion Eamonn Coghlan bitten by a dog coming to the aid of a woman being accosted by youths in Dublin.

 The attack happened at the junction of the North Circular Road and Blackhorse Grove, as Coghlan was coming to the end of a 15-mile training run.
 The athlete also broke a bone in his hand when he tried to beat off the dog.

 Coghlan was taken to the Mater Hospital, where surgeons put two steel pins in the third finger of his left hand.
 They decided not to stitch up the bites in his legs because of the risk of infection.